Sensory-Cloud/cpp-sdk/README.md

 ### Secure Credential Storage

-`Keychain` provides the interface for secure credential storage that must be implemented for your specific usage.
+`SecureCredentialStore` provides the interface for secure credential storage that must be implemented for your specific usage.
 Included with the SDK are reference implementations for certain build platforms including:

 -   MacOS (through [Keychain Services][Keychain-Services]),
 -   Windows (through [Credential Locker][Credential-Locker]), and